The company SUDILES SAS – BP 1094, 98845 NOUMEA CEDEX hereinafter named ‘the Company’.

 MODIFICATION /CANCELLATION OF TICKETS BY PASSENGERS

-In case of MODIFICATION (date, name, destination) or CANCELLATION a fee of 1000 XPF per trip and per ticket will be levied, only for adults and children over 4 years of age.
-Passengers can change the travelling date for tickets not used on the scheduled departure date to a later date within 7 working days, with a modification fee.
-Tickets will not be refunded nor can tickets be transferred on or after the departure date.
+In case of MODIFICATION (date, name, destination) or CANCELLATION at the initiative of the passenger, a fee of1000 XPF per trip and per ticket will be applied, only applicable for adults and children over 4 years of age and in the respect of the deadlines fixed by the company: to know to present itself near the sales agency in charge of the reservation at the latest 2 days before the scheduled departure date.
 Special offers including those in magazines, guidebooks and other printed materials are non-refundable, but can be modified for a fee.

 ON LINE RESERVATION